Lorizio/Delta-3D-Printer/software/README.md

 ### It's alive
 Your printer should be ready to use if you followed all the steps mentioned above.
 Close Arduino and Repetier Host, disconnect the board from your computer.

-To make sure everything works as expected always do the following when using the printer:
+To make sure everything works as expected always do the following when using the printer :
-1. Connect the USB cable from the Arduino board
-* The board should light up.
+1. Connect the USB cable from the Arduino board.
+The board should light up.
 2. Connect the power cable of the board to current (you might want to use a multi-socket plug with an ON/OFF button).
 3. Launch Repetier Host.
 4. Use the button "Connect" in the top left corner to connect to the printer.
 It should turn green when successfully connected.

-You are now ready to print some 3D files in the STL format (see "Shapes" section below).
+You are now ready to test the printer behaviour.
+Prepare your extruder and connect it the pipe of the air compressor.
+Leave it closed and install it in the printer to simulate a real printing.

-To do so, do the following :
+Proceed with the following :

 0. __Connect to the printer__.
 In the main Repetier Host window, check that you are connected to the printer by verifying that the "Connect" button is green.
 If it's not, follow the latter advice.
 1. __Import the object__.
 In the right panel, select the first tab labelled "Object Placement".
 Import the desired shape to print using the "+" button.
 You can import any STL file and make them bigger, crop them and move them as you want.
 2. __Slice it__.
 In the third panel labelled "Slicer", hit the big button called "Slice with Slic3r".
-	* The fourth tab should then open and display the time it will take for the printer to print the object and some other informations.
+The fourth tab should then open and display the time it will take for the printer to print the object and some other informations.
 3. __Launch it__.
-Hit the "Play" button and watch your printer moving.
+Hit the "Play" button and watch your printer move.

-**_Be ready to push the __Reset__ button on the Arduino board in case of any unwanted behaviour due to bad settings_**
+**_Be ready to push the RESET button on the Arduino board in case of any unwanted behaviour due to bad settings_**

 ## Shapes
 You should be able to print almost any kind of shapes depending on your extruder precision.